nushell/nushell.github.io/book/commands/str_lpad.md

 > '123' | str lpad -l 10 -c '0'
 ```

-Use lpad to truncate a string
+Use lpad to truncate a string to its last three characters
 ```shell
 > '123456789' | str lpad -l 3 -c '0'
 ```